MerlinR/Hexital/README.md

 # `Beta`

-Note: Hexital has entered Beta mode, being all Major features are implemented and not expected to have drastic changes.
-Future changes would include bug fixes, QOL additions and implementation of new Indicators, Candlestick patterns, movements and Candlestick types.
+Note: Hexital is in Beta, all Major features are implemented and not expected to have drastic changes.

 # Hexital

-`Hexital` is a Python library implementing financial indicators for technical analysis.
-The distinctive feature of the library is its incremental computation of indicators which is designed to fit real-time applications or applications with iterative input in general.
+`Hexital` is a Python library designed for technical analysis in financial markets, offering a range of indicators commonly used in trading strategies.
+What sets Hexital apart is its innovative approach to computation, specifically tailored for real-time or iterative applications.

-For most libraries such as [Pandas-TA](https://github.com/twopirllc/pandas-ta) which is fantastic for generating Indicators for a large set of data, it's incredibly slow when computing real-time/incremental data sets.
-The entire input vector is always used to calculate new values of indicators, which is a major cause of this speed issue.
-Despite the fact that these indicator values will remain unchanged and/or you don't want past data points to be changed by new data. `Hexital` resolves this by using an incremental approach, only calculating new/missing indicator value's, this implies it requires O(1) time to produce new indicator values in comparison to O(n) (or worse) required by other libraries.
+While libraries like [Pandas-TA](https://github.com/twopirllc/pandas-ta) excel at generating indicators for large datasets, they often struggle with real-time or incremental data processing due to their reliance on recalculating the entire input vector.
+This inefficiency can significantly impact speed, as each new data point triggers a full recalculation of all indicators.

+`Hexital` addresses this issue by employing an incremental computation method.
+Rather than reevaluating all data points, it selectively computes only the new or missing indicator values.
+This optimized approach ensures that generating new indicator values requires constant time complexity O(1), a stark contrast to the linear time complexity (O(n)) or worse exhibited by other libraries.

+With Hexital, users can enjoy swift and efficient computation of indicators, making it ideal for applications requiring real-time analysis or iterative data processing.

 ## Features

 ### Indicators

-Hexital comes with a growing selection of available Indicators to compute.
-These can be used individually to calculate a single indicator, or used with the `Hexital` class to automatically compute multiple indicators with an incremental candle list; which is easily parsable.
+Hexital offers a diverse range of indicators for technical analysis.
+These can be utilized individually to compute a single indicator or, with the Hexital class, multiple indicators can be automatically calculated using an incremental candle list, which is easily parsed.

 ### Candlestick Patterns

-Hexital also supports detecting candle patterns, such as Doji, etc. This can be achieved easily by calling the Pattern function with the candles, or used automatically as an indicator where it would be computed alongside Indicators.
+Hexital supports the detection of candle patterns, such as Doji, among others.
+This functionality can be easily accessed by calling the Pattern function with the candle data, or it can be automatically computed alongside other indicators.

 ### Candlestick Types

-Hexital also has the feature to automatically convert Candlesticks from the standard type into alternative formats, such as 'Heikin-Ashi'.
-This will mean prior to generating indicators it will automatically convert the Candlesticks to the desired type and then calculate indicators on this new candlestick type.
-This works in conjunction with all other features.
+Hexital provides the capability to automatically convert candlesticks from the standard type into alternative formats, such as 'Heikin-Ashi'.
+Prior to generating indicators, candlesticks are automatically converted to the desired type, enabling indicator calculations on this new candlestick type.
+This feature seamlessly integrates with all other functionalities.

 ### Multi-Timeframes

-Hexital has a key feature of supporting indicator and pattern computation on multiple candle timeframes with a single set of candles.
-For instance an indicator can be given second candlesticks and can calculate EMA on 1m candlesticks or 10m candlesticks, the indicator will automatically merge these candles into the required timeframes and compute the indicator value. \* Cant go down, for obv reasons.
+Hexital boasts a key feature of supporting indicator and pattern computation on multiple candle timeframes using a single set of candles.
+For example, an indicator can be applied to second candlesticks to calculate EMA on 1m or 10m candlesticks.
+The indicator automatically merges these candles into the required timeframes and computes the indicator value.

-This can also be mixed within the `Hexital` class, allowing you to automatically compute a multiple incremental indictors and patterns of which consistent of multiple timeframes by appending a single candle of any timeframe.
-E.G By appending 1m candles into `Hexital` you can automatically compute an RSI using the 5 minute candles and computing an EMA using the 10 minute candles, at the same time automatically while only adding 1m candlesticks.
+This functionality can also be leveraged within the `Hexital` class, enabling the automatic computation of multiple incremental indicators and patterns across multiple timeframes by appending a single candle of any timeframe.
+For instance, by appending 1m candles into Hexital, you can automatically compute an RSI using 5-minute candles and an EMA using 10-minute candles, all while only adding 1m candlesticks.

 Example: